Title/Position: Associate Professor, Program Coordinator, Urban Studies Program

 Young, D. & Keil, R. (2010).
 Reconnecting the Disconnected: The Politics of Infrastructure in the In-between City.
 Cities: The International Journal of Policy and Planning.
 27: 87-95.

-Boudreau, Julie-Anne; Keil, Roger; and Young, Douglas.
+Boudreau, J-A, Keil, R. & Young, Douglas.
 (2009).
 Changing Toronto: Governing Urban Neoliberalism.
 Toronto: University of Toronto Press.